infinite-options/Project-Caitlin-Mobile/README.md

 ProjectCaitlin -> Constants.cs
 to make sure each of the lines contain the correct ClientID's.

-If these vairables are empty, please copy and paste the ClientID's listed in the project-caitlin Slack channel before building and running.
+If these variables are empty, please copy and paste the ClientID's listed in the project-caitlin Slack channel before building and running.

 If you desire to test new functionality, please start your own branch and include your name within the title.